-However, for casual graphic designing including web page design, banner designs etc, a simple motherboard that supports the latest processor would do just fine.
+Again, graphic designing is a relative term.
+If you are talking about game-level designing or large-scale app GUI design, then that is another story.
+However, for casual 2D graphic designing including web page design, banner designs, etc, a simple motherboard that supports the latest processor can also do just fine.

 Here we will look at some of the best motherboards for graphic design.
 We will also look at the things that you can keep in consideration when looking for a suitable MOBO.